jbiz805/age/README.md

 ```

-To create an edge and set properties
+To create an edge and set properties.

 ```bash
 SELECT *